-Without propulsion a boat would just be a floating raft.
-Without propulsion a spaceship would be just a like a huge meteor, at the mercy of gravity.
-In order to explore we need to develop propulsion technology.
+Without propulsion, a boat would be a mere floating raft, and a spaceship would resemble a meteor, at the mercy of gravity.
+The development of propulsion technology is crucial for exploration.

 Consider space exploration, for instance.
 Why wait until we have perfected the fastest and most advanced propulsion system before embarking on interstellar journeys?
 A spaceship, essentially a self-contained life-support system, can be constructed in space, accommodating hundreds of individuals with amenities like gardens, pools, theaters, parks, and an educational system, fostering a sense of universal stewardship.
 Equipped with current propulsion systems, this vessel can be sent towards the nearest star system in search of habitable planets.

 Though the journey may initially be slow, the vessel’s self-sustainability, navigability, and advanced technology, coupled with the expertise of its inhabitants, will lead to discoveries along the way, improving hull safety and propulsion technology.
 Continuous communication between Earth and the spaceship will facilitate the exchange of technological advancements.